depersgroep/stylelint-config-persgroep/readme.md

 ```
 extends:
-  - persgroep
+  - stylelint-config-persgroep
 ```

 If some rules don't work for you, you can disable them.
 This can also help when you migrate to this config: disable all rules, re-enable one and fix errors, re-enable the next rule.
+Set the rule to `null` to do this.

-For Fannypack:
+Example for Fannypack:
 ```
 rules:
   # Problems: one problem with nested blocks